 The 100% maple shells are very shallow, making them ultra-compact.
-The shells nest into each other, saving lots of storage space.
+The shells then nest into each other when you pack the kit down, saving lots of storage space.

-In addition to being easily transportable, these shallow shells produce a full and fast tone that is super punchy.
+In addition to being easily transportable, I loved how these shallow shells produced a full and fast tone that was super punchy.

-These drums sound amazing when tuned up both high and low, and they are designed to complement a wide range of musical styles.
+I was also impressed by how these drums sounded amazing when tuned up both high and low, and they are designed to complement a wide range of musical styles.